rosell-dk/picoQuery/docs/compliance_chart.md

         <li>.append( function ) signature is unsupported</li>
         <li>.append( [ Text Node ] ) signature is unsupported</li>
         <li>.append( [ Array of Text nodes ] ) signature is unsupported</li>
+        <li>When a node is appended to multiple targets, the node is cloned behind the scenes.
+As the .clone() method doesnt support copying data and event listeners, these clones will erroursly not get these</li>
       </ol>
     </td>
   </tr>